 Since passive data dictionaries are not created within databases automatically, they are highly prone to discrepancies whenever changes are made to databases.
 However, since these static documents are only for reference used by analysts, they are still used for quick communication in a more ad-hoc manner.

-A data dictionary can be broken down into several basic components:
+We can break down a data dictionary into several basic components:

 These are just some common components a data dictionary should have.
 Each data dictionary is different based on the needs of the business.